-The following table lists the response core capabilities that ESF #4 most directly supports along with the particular ESF #4 actions related to each of these core capabilities.
+The following table lists the response core capabilities that ESF #4 most directly supports along with ESF #4 actions related to each of these core capabilities.
 Though not listed in the table, all ESFs support the core capabilities of Planning, Operational Coordination, and Situational Assessment.

-Core Capability ESF #4 - Firefighting Core Capability Public and Private Services and Resources Obtains an initial fire situation and damage assessment through established intelligence procedures; determines the appropriate management response to meet the request for assistance; and obtains and distributes, through appropriate channels, incident contact information to emergency responders mobilized through ESF #4.
-Analyzes each request before committing people and other resources; ensures employees will be provided with appropriate vaccinations, credentials, and personal protective equipment to operate in the all- hazard environment to which they are assigned; and ensures that all employees involved in all-hazard response will be supported and managed by an agency leader, agency liaison, or interagency incident management team. • Ensures that an all-hazard incident-specific briefing and training are accomplished prior to task implementation.
+Core Capability ESF #4 - Firefighting Public and Private Obtains an initial fire situation and damage assessment through Services and Resources established intelligence procedures; determines the appropriate management response to meet the request for assistance; and obtains and distributes, through appropriate channels, incident contact information to emergency responders mobilized through ESF #4.
+Analyzes each request before committing people and other resources; ensures employees will be provided with appropriate vaccinations, credentials, and personal protective equipment to operate in the all-hazard environment to which they are assigned; and ensures that all employees involved in all-hazard response will be supported and managed by an agency leader, agency liaison, or interagency incident management team. • Ensures that an all-hazard incident-specific briefing and training are accomplished prior to task implementation.
 This preparation will usually occur prior to mobilization where incident description, mission requirements, and known hazards are addressed.
-Key protective

-T equipment and associated needs for tasks that employees do not routinely encounter or perform will be identified.
-Provides command, control, and coordination resources, to include incident management teams, area command teams, and multi-agency coordination group support personnel, to local, state, tribal, territorial, insular area, and Federal agencies in support of emergency operations.
-Provides staff to support incident facilities, facility, property, talegorypunications and transportation management. telecommunications and transportation management. • Provides direct liaison with local, state, tribal, territorial, or insular area emergency operations centers (EOCs) and fire chiefs in the designated area, as appropriate.
-Provides support to enhance the resilience of local, state, tribal, torritorial, and incular area fireficiting agencies.
-Critical Transportation territorial, and insular area firefighting agencies.
-Critical Transportation Provides engineering and contracting/procurement personnel and aguinment to essist in americancy removal of debris, demolition, and equipment to assist in emergency removal of debris, demolition, and repair of roads and bridges.
+Key protective equipment for the tasks that employees do not routinely encounter or perform will be identified.
+Provides command, control, and coordination resources, to include incident management teams, area command teams, and multi-agency coordination group support personnel, to local, state, tribal and Federal agencies in support of emergency operations. · · · · · · · · · · · · · · · · · · · Provides staff to support incident facilities, facility, property, telecommunications and transportation management.
+Provides direct liaison with local, state and tribal Emergency Operations Centers (EOCs) and fire chiefs in the designated area, as appropriate.
+Provides support to enhance the resilience of local, state and tribal firefighting agencies.
+Critical Transportation Provides engineering and contracting/procurement personnel and equipment to assist in emergency removal of debris, demolition, and repair of roads and bridges.
 Provide resources (personnel and equipment) necessary to clear fallen trees, brush and debris from city, county, and state roads to facilitate emergency access in disaster area.
-Infrastructure Systems Provides engineering and contracting/procurement personnel and imi usu ucui e systems equipment to assist in emergency removal of debris, demolition, and temporary repair of essential public facilities, water supply, and sanitation.
+Infrastructure Systems Provides engineering and contracting/procurement personnel and equipment to assist in emergency removal of debris, demolition, and temporary repair of essential public facilities, water supply, and sanitation.
 Provides expertise and personnel to assist with assessment of emergency services sector critical infrastructure.
-Public Health and Medical Provides appropriate personnel, equipment, and supplies, primarily for Services communications and aircraft for deployed Federal public health and medical teams.
+Public Health and Medical Provides appropriate personnel, equipment, and supplies, primarily Services for communications and aircraft for deployed Federal public health and medical teams.
 Operational Provides radio communications systems to support firefighters, law Communications enforcement officers, and incident response operations.
 Provides engineers, technicians, and liaison staff to assist Department of Homeland Security, FEMA, and Office of Emergency Communications managers.
-Provides National Interagency Radio Support systems for use by damage reconnaissance teams and other applications.
-Provides appropriate communications personnel to accompany radio systems for user training and experter maintenance indestrination.
-On-Scana Sacurity and systems for user training and operator maintenance indoctrination.
-On-Scene Security and Protection May provide trained public safety, law enforcement, investigations, and security resources if appropriate authority is provided Mass Search and Rescue wass Search and Rescue Provides equipment and supplies from the Interagency Cache System and use of Interagency Fire Center contract aircraft during incidents, based on standby agreements and contingency plans.
-Mass Care Provides appropriate resources (e.g., cots, blankets, sleeping bags, TITUDO CUITO personnel) for shelters.
-Environmental Response / Measures, evaluates, and monitors the impact of the emergency Health and Safety incident on National Forest System and Department of Interior lands.
+Provides systems for use by damage reconnaissance teams and other applications.
+Provides appropriate communications personnel to accompany radio systems for user training and operator maintenance indoctrination.
+On-Scene Security and May provide trained public safety, law enforcement, investigations, Protection and security resources if appropriate authority is provided.
+Mass Search and Rescue Provides equipment and supplies from in state resources during incidents, based on standby agreements and contingency plans.
+Mass Care Provides appropriate resources (e.g., cots, blankets, sleeping bags, personnel) for shelters.
+Environmental Response / Measures, evaluates, and monitors the impact of the emergency Health and Safety incident on State owned lands and as requested on National Forest Service and Department of Interior lands.
 Provides technical assistance and logistical support.
-1 10 1300 teeminear assistance and togistical support.